 If you wear braces we recommend brushing after every meal.
 Keeping a toothbrush and a tube of toothpaste handy in your bag is an easy way to make sure your mouth is clean and sparkling!

 Flossing while wearing braces can be challenging, but it’s a step in your oral hygiene routine that shouldn’t be ignored.
 It helps to remove any plaque build-up, as well as any smaller food particles that are stuck in your braces or between your teeth.
-If you find it tricky to floss with flossing tape, try using floss threaders or interdental brushes.
+If you find it tricky to floss with flossing tape, try using floss threaders or interdental brushes – check it out.
 You can buy these in the supermarket or pharmacy, and they can help you maneuver around your brackets.
 Remember to be gentle when you’re flossing.
 Try not to apply too much pressure or go too quickly as you could damage your braces, which would mean a trip back to see the orthodontist for some complex orthodontics treatment!

 If you’re wearing braces, you want to do everything possible to make sure you’re getting the best result.
 Keeping your teeth clean, taking the time to floss, and thinking about the food you eat are simple but effective steps to make sure you’ll have a perfect smile when they come off.
 This includes keeping your dental appointments for cleaning on the schedule we recommend.
 If you’re not already on our schedule you can call our office at 312-943-6444 or make an appointment with us online.